 The Chair of the Panel will write to the parents informing them of the Panel's decision, the reasons for it and any recommendations within 5 working days of the Hearing (although additional time may be required if it is necessary to carry out further investigations following the hearing).
+Where relevant, any findings and recommendations will be provided to the person complained about.

 The decision of the Panel will be final.
 A copy of the Panel's findings will also be available for inspection on the school premises by the Head.